I Global Baku Forum: “Building Shared Societies in Caucasus”

 XII Global Baku Forum: "Rethinking World Order: Turning Challenges Into Opportunities"

-The XII Global Baku Forum, organized by the Nizami Ganjavi International Center, took place on March 13-15, 2025, under the theme “Rethinking World Order: Turning Challenges into Opportunities.”
+The XII Global Baku Forum, organized by the Nizami Ganjavi International Center, took place on March 13-15, 2025, under the theme “Rethinking World Order: Turning Challenges into Opportunities.” bringing together up to 400 participants from 68 countries.

 Key discussions centered on major global challenges and opportunities, with sessions dedicated to: